 Again, thanks that You are a good dad!
 You gave this land a blessing of trees that were the perfect building material for this climate.
 You gave this land a blessing of a mighty river to move those trees to others.
 Thanks that You provide good things for us to use for ourselves and share with others!

-Will You forgive us our gluttony for lumber where apropos?
+Will You forgive us our gluttony for lumber?
 Whether it was the loggers, the mills, or the lumber barons it does not matter.
 You know how each party contributed to this problem.
-Will You remember and bless all the labor in the forest and on the river: whistle punks, chasers, high climbers, yarders, lumberjacks, lumberjills, woodcutters, shanty boys, woodhicks, river pigs, catty-men, river rats, and river hogs who dealt with this hazardous work?
-Will You forgive us this offense, and the judgements of those upriver, downriver, or in the middle of the jam?
+Will You forgive us this offense, and the judgements of those upriver, downriver, or in the office?

 **Learn more details about this giant logjam and the community of Little Falls, MN? http://chroniclingamerica.loc.gov/lccn/sn89064525/